-- Feedback on WISE was collected during the project - Based on the feedback, a list of suggested improvements and enhancements was compiled and prioritised based on interactions between the project team and Waikato Regional Council - Further improvements have been made in subsequent versions: - WISE version 1.1: addition of Zoning Tool; enhancements to the graphical user interface - WISE version 1.2: improved performance of Zoning Tool; changed the link between the hydrological, economic and land use models to give more consistent results. - WISE version 1.3: updated district boundaries; improved calibration of the land use model; addition of Monte Carlo tool; enhancements to the scenario manager. - Waikato Regional Council has provided funding for on-going development of WISE as part of its Long-term Council Community Plan.
-They are currently exploring various possibilities for updating and improving WISE.
+- Feedback on WISE was collected during the project - Based on the feedback, a list of suggested improvements and enhancements was compiled and prioritised based on interactions between the project team and Waikato Regional Council - Further improvements have been made in subsequent versions: - WISE version 1.1: addition of Zoning Tool; enhancements to the graphical user interface - WISE version 1.2: improved performance of Zoning Tool; changed the link between the hydrological, economic and land use models to give more consistent results. - WISE version 1.3: updated district boundaries; improved calibration of the land use model; addition of Monte Carlo tool; enhancements to the scenario manager. - WISE version 1.4: modelling resolution increased to 100m x 100m, updated initial land use layer, updated zoning layers from TA's and zoning setting reviewed, population data updated to 2013 census data, land use suitability tool introduced and specific suitability layers added, economic and climate data updated based on current data and projections. - Waikato Regional Council has provided funding for on-going development of WISE as part of its Long-term Plan (LTP 2015-2025), and is currently exploring various possibilities for updating and improving WISE.